dpekez/snowTUI/README.md

 ## Requirements

 - Go 1.22+
-- Access to a ServiceNow instance
+- Access to a ServiceNow instance via Basic Auth or API Key
-- Auth credentials (Basic Auth or API key)
+- REST API Policy for Table and Aggregate API if you're using API Key
-- Access to Table API and Aggregate API
+- `x-sn-apikey` header configured for API key auth

 ## Installation